ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 "Rene"
 ```

-Basically assigning name to second name isnt a pointer, it acutally makes a copy of the value and stores it in the variable.
+Basically assigning name to secondName isnt a pointer, it actually makes a copy of the value and stores it in the variable.

 Primitive data is stores on something called "the stack".
-The stack is a stack of data in your memory which is in a place which can be accessed quickly and is actually quite limited in its storage capacity.
+The stack is a stack of data in your memory, which is in a place that can be accessed quickly and is actually quite limited in its storage capacity.
 In "the stack" when new variables are added they just get added to the top.
 The variable names we assign know which position in the stack they are refering to.
 Since the stack is limited in space that is what makes it perfect for primitive values, because they usually dont take up too much space.

+If you do want to copy an objects vaues you can do either of the following: Use the Object.assign() function in JS or use the spread operator {...objectToCopy}.
+Object assign does not create deep copys though.
+It wont cory arrays inside of arrays, it will just copy the pointers to the arrays.

 **_Reference types:_**

-_ Objects
+\_ Objects

+\_ Arrays

-_ Arrays \* Functions
+\_ Functions

 In order to understand this better lets write some code: